Servoy/bootstrap-window/README.md

     });
 </pre>
 ## Release History
+ * 2013-10-29   v0.0.8  Refactored WindowManager class to better use prototype inheritance
- * 2013-10-28   v0.0.7  Major refactorization of Window class to use prototype inheritance, Added unit tests for Window class, Updated README
+ * 2013-10-29   v0.0.7  Major refactorization of Window class to use prototype inheritance, Added unit tests for Window class, Updated README
  * 2013-10-28   v0.0.6  Improved versioning in preparation for initial minor release, windows now fade to match the normal bootstrap modal
  * 2013-10-28   v0.0.5  Updated to add readme and improve details
  * 2013-10-28   v0.0.4  Minor updates